ShobiyaSrini19/bus-ticket-generator/README.md

 A full-stack web application that simplifies ticket generation for bus conductors with automated login, ticket PDF downloads, and gender-based visual customization.

+---

+✨ Crafted with purpose by **Shobiya Srini**
+🚍 Empowering public transport, one digital ticket at a time.

 ## ✨ Features

 - ✅ Conductor Signup/Login with unique ID generation